Coiot/strides-strokes/src/pages/contact.md

-      The proceeds of this event will support AdventHealth's Neuroscience Institute to raise funds which will provide funds for further innovation in patient care, research, and technology for people impacted by strokes.
+      The proceeds of this event will support AdventHealth's Neuroscience Institute to further innovation in patient care, research, and technology for people impacted by strokes.

       ### Other Inquiries